Meningitis: Symptoms, Causes and Treatment

 Noninfectious meningitis may also go away on its own after taking rest and waiting.

 World Health Organization recommends Haemophilus influenzae type b (Hib) vaccine for children over 2 months.

-Children under the age of 2 are also recommended the Pneumococcal conjugate vaccine (PCV13)
+Doctors recommend that Children under the age of 2 should also get the Pneumococcal conjugate vaccine (PCV13)